Zombie Parasites

 This gruesome discovery is tragic for insects like the cicada.
 However, scientists believe it could help us.
 We could tackle problems caused by insects.
 If we can use something, such as fungus, to change insect behavior, we may be able to control them.
 Where insects cause crop damage or harbor diseases, we may be able to combat this with fungal infiltration.

-Massospora is not the only use of mind control in nature.
-As well as “zombie fungi,” there are also “zombie worms.”
+Just like “zombie fungi,” there are also “zombie worms.”
 Some snails can become infected by a parasite called Leucochloridium paradoxum, or L. paradoxum.
-This parasite invades the snail’s tentacles.
+This parasite invades the snail’s antennae.
 It changes the appearance and behavior of the snail.
-The tentacles become swollen and colourful.
+The antennae become swollen and colorful.
 They pulsate to attract birds by mimicking caterpillars.

 The snail’s tentacles look like a caterpillar when infected by L. paradoxum